yogikortisa/markdown-cv/index.md

 Cybersecurity consultancy, infosec awareness program, and employee training.
 Performing penetration tests as cybersecurity solutions for various customers.
 Cybersecurity training & mentoring with a one-on-one private course, webinars, workshops, and bootcamp.

 `2021-present`
-**Independent Security Researcher**, *VDP & BBP platforms*
+**Independent Security Researcher**, *various VDP & BBP*

-Security research on various Vulnerability Disclosure Program (VDP) and Bug Bounty Program (BBP) platforms such as HackeOne and YesWeHack.
+Security research on various Vulnerability Disclosure Program (VDP) and Bug Bounty Program (BBP) and platforms such as HackeOne and YesWeHack.
 I found security vulnerabilities recognized by Cisco, Salesforce, Gojek, PUPG, ABB, MTN Group, Government Sites, and more.

 `2020-present`
 **Freelance IT Consultant**, *projects.co.id*